alexrster/dify-plugins-git/README.md

 A Dify plugin that enables Git-based version control for managing workflows and applications.

+## Testing

+See [TESTING.md](TESTING.md) for detailed instructions on how to test if endpoints are up and running.

 ## Features

 - 🔗 **Repository Management**: Connect and manage Git repositories